Chicago provides guidance on how to cite various forms of multimedia in section 14.161: Multimedia.

 Bibliography

-When you cite a source from a subscription service (e.g. Netflix) or licensed database: (e.g. Kanopy), "name the database in lieu of a URL".
+When you cite a source from a subscription service (e.g. Netflix) or licensed database: (e.g. Kanopy), name the database, not the URL.

 Note